-While age is often considered a significant factor in drug involvement, this study and other recent ones suggest that student age may not be as significant a predictor of drug involvement as previously thought.
+While age is often considered a significant factor in drug involvement, this study in contrary suggest that undergraduate students' age may not be as significant a predictor of drug involvement as previously thought.
 According to (Oguntayo et al., 2020), some other factors like monthly allowances; attitude towards drug abuse among others can create differences in deviant behaviour generally and not age.
 This agrees with the finding here which shows clearly that students between 15-19 (M = 2.76, SD = 1.36) had a non-significantly lower mean score in drug involvement than their counterparts who are between 20-24 years (M = 2.92, SD = 1.33), t(308) = -1.031, p = 0.303.